alexander-forbes/celloc/README.md

 CellIndex.Translate("A1", Offset.ZeroBased) //(0,0)
 ```

-To translate a cell value to a non-zero based tupele, specify the cell and the offset type as `Offset.None`:
+To translate a cell value to a non-zero based tuple, specify the cell and the offset type as `Offset.None`:

 ```C#
 CellIndex.Translate("A1", Offset.None) //(1,1)